 In addition to our existing executive education programmes, we are also able to offer bespoke programmes tailored to your specific business needs.
 Taught either from our home on Level 50 of One Canada Square or from your premises, we can customise a programme to suit you.

-To find out more about working with our careers team to advertise your vacacnies or raise your profile with undergraduate students please contact Anitha Krishnan-Gibson and for the same activities with postgraduate students please contact Tina Whittle.
+To find out more about working with our careers team to advertise your vacancies or raise your profile with undergraduate students, please contact Carly Cheeseman and Priya Chauhan.
+For the same activities with postgraduate students, please contact Tina Whittle and Nida Siddiqui.

 To support with student societies please contact Mick Yuen.